matej2/py-autotag/README.md

 Request body:

 `name`: Name of the keyword search
-`count`: Number of random hashtags included in response
+`freq`: Number of random hashtags included in response

 Example:
 ```
 [
   {
     'name': 'handmade'
-    'count': 5
+    'freq': 5
   }
 ]
 ```